How To Reject Someone Politely: 16 Ways To Do It

 How To Reject Someone Over Text

 Rejecting someone through a text is completely different.
-Your text has to be worded carefully, so you get your message across without seeming disrespectful.
-Use these tips if you are concerned about how to nicely reject someone.
+Your text has to be worded carefully and the tone should also be clear and compassionate to get your message across without seeming disrespectful.
+Here are some tips to help you reject someone over text.

 10. Be straightforward